 Rotunda staff are currently undertaking a number of research projects and you may be asked to take part in one of these.
 By volunteering in one of our research studies, you will have the satisfaction of knowing that you are making a contribution to the improvement of healthcare.
 Many patients welcome the opportunity to take part.
-The opportunity to participate in research studies is offered to patients on a volunteer basis only.
+The opportunity to participate in research studies is offered to patients on a volunteer basis only and you can change your mind later if you wish.
 If you refuse to take part in research this will not affect the care you receive.

 The hospital is always mindful that the safety, privacy and dignity of patients must be protected and all research is reviewed and approved by the hospital's Research Ethics Committee.
-For more information on current research projects please see our website: www.rotunda.ie
+For more information on current research projects please see our website: www.rotunda.ie/research-and-education